postgres/postgres/documentation/docs/index.md

 * Keys in the local keyfile are stored unencrypted.
 For better security we recommend using the Key management storage.
 * System tables are currently not encrypted.
+* Currently you cannot update the configuration of an existing Key Management Store (KMS).
+If its configuration changes (e.g. your Vault server has a new URL), you must set up a new key provider in `pg_tde` and create new keys there.
+Both the KMS and PostgreSQL servers must be up and running during these changes.
+[Reach out to our experts](https://www.percona.com/about/contact) for assistance and to outline the best update path for you.

+   We plan to introduce the way to update the configuration of an existing KMS in future releases.

 * `pg_rewind` doesn't work with encrypted WAL for now.
 We plan to fix it in future releases.

 <i warning>:material-alert: Warning:</i> Note that introducing encryption/decryption affects performance.
 Our benchmark tests show less than 10% performance overhead for most situations.
 However, in some specific applications such as those using JSONB operations, performance degradation might be higher.